-- Mobility assistance.
-When chronic conditions like osteoporosis or arthritis make it difficult for the elderly to move about their home, family caregivers will help their loved ones move from place to place, such as from the bed in the morning to a chair in the living room.
-Or, helping them get into and out of the home or up a flight of stairs to the bedroom.
-The labor involved with helping elderly loved ones with mobility issues can be a demanding task that can put the caregiver’s own physical wellbeing at risk.
+- Mobility support: When a chronic health condition or injury makes it difficult for a senior to move about the home independently, family caregivers may need to help them transfer from place to place, such as from the bed to a chair in the living room.
+Assisting with these types of mobility issues can put the caregiver’s own physical well-being at risk.

 - Transportation assistance: There may come a time when it’s no longer safe for an older family member to continue driving.
 Loved ones are often called on to transport the senior to doctor appointments, grocery shopping and social activities.
 These are time-consuming tasks that can take a bite out of a caregiver’s already busy schedule.